MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ### Virtualization provider requirements

-The Teams app is being validated with leading virtualization solution providers.
+The Teams app is validated with leading virtualization solution providers.
 With multiple market providers, we recommend that you consult your virtualization solution provider to ensure minimum requirements are met.

 Teams on VDI with AV optimization is certified with Citrix.
 Review the information in this section to ensure both Citrix and Teams requirements are met for proper functionality.

 #### Citrix Virtual Apps and Desktops requirements

-Citrix provides a new solution to deliver Microsoft Teams optimization through Citrix Virtual Apps and Desktops (formerly known as XenApp and XenDesktop).
+Citrix provides a new solution to deliver Microsoft Teams optimization through .
 The necessary components are bundled into the Citrix Workspace app (CWA) and Virtual Delivery Agent (VDA) by default.
-There's no additional components or plugins that you need to install on CWA or the VDA (in contrast to RealTime Optimization Pack for Skype for Business, RTC and RTME respectively).
+There's no additional components or plugins that you need to install on CWA or the VDA.

 You can download the latest version of Citrix Virtual Apps and Desktops [here](https://www.citrix.com/downloads/citrix-virtual-apps-and-desktops/betas-and-tech-previews.html).
 (You'll need to sign in first.)